vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 - It can support logging to email, sockets, and rotating files.

 In short, it is a much more flexible facility.
 Plus, it's easy to use.

+Both the `syslog` module and the `logging` module can send log messages to the system's logger.
+In fact, that is the default behavior for WeeWX.
+WeeWX sends log messages to the system logger so that the system will handle log file rotation, filtering of log messages, sending messages to remote log servers, etc.

 This is a guide to how `logging` is implemented within WeeWX.